Kokkini/courage-rl/README.md

   <img width="240" src="https://github.com/Kokkini/courage-rl/blob/master/media/16x16%20courage.gif">
 </p>

-At first, there is a wave of yellow, that's when the agent explored randomly and died a lot, leading the many dangerous state-action pairs.
-After a while of exploration, the agent learned the skill to avoid death so the yellow died down, only actions that lead to certain death remain bright.
-Now, if we look at where the new yellow actions pop up, we can see where the agent is exploring.
-It explored the whole maze and finally saw the 10 reward and converge as there is no danger left to excite it.
+At first, there is a wave of yellow, that's when the agent explored randomly and died a lot, leading to many state-action pairs being marked as dangerous.
+After a while of exploration, the agent learned the skill to avoid death so the yellow died down, only actions that lead to certain death remained bright.
+Now, if we look at where the new yellow pop up, we can see where the agent is exploring.
+It explored the whole maze and finally saw the 10 reward and converge as there is no danger left to distract it.